 ST: And is 'Passage' not an indifferent newspaper?

 RH: No!
-"Passage" is really different.
+'Passage' is really different.
 I do something small-scale, something intimate.
-I have the patience to conceive and make visible something very small - an action, an attitude.
-From 'Spits' and 'Metro' I only took over the format and the method of distribution to accentuate the feeling of recognition and the everyday familiarity.
+I have the patience to grasp and make visible something very small - an action, an attitude.
+From 'Spits' and 'Metro' I only took over the format and the method of distribution to accentuate the sense of recognition and everyday familiarity.

 ST: Is 'Passage' visual art?

 RH: Nowhere in the newspaper does it say that there is art.
 I think 'art' would evoke too many prejudices.
 People would immediately think of landscape paintings or bronze sculptures.
 Only when they are addressed by the newspaper, they have become fascinated and leaf through, do they discover in the colophon that the project has something to do with art.
 They can also go to my website, if they want.
 But then they have arrived in a different world.
 The world of art.